 The launch event was held in a huge palace ballroom, with 23 Heads of State on the stage and almost a thousand ministers and dignitaries of various kinds in the audience.
 There were African gentlemen adorned with medals in full military regalia, ladies with extravagant colourful headgear, even one official mysteriously wearing a cowboy hat.
 A mood of excitement and optimism was in the air.

-Jitendra and I did, however, get to meet some of the other Heads of State who were interested in our solar pump, including the President of Equatorial Guinea, The President of Togo and the Prime Minister of Tuvalu (population: 11,000).
+Jitendra and I did, however, get to meet some of the other Heads of State who were interested in our solar water pumps for irrigation, including the President of Equatorial Guinea, The President of Togo and the Prime Minister of Tuvalu (population: 11,000).

 All in all, it was amazing to be there and witness this moment.
 Macron and Modi have shown some much-needed political leadership on this issue at a time when other major world leaders are not stepping up.
 It’s easy to be skeptical about government events with lots of pomp and fanfare, but my impression was this is serious, ambitious and it’s going to be big!